How Adopting a Pet Has Affected My Mental Health

 **If you or someone you know is suffering from mental health issues, I highly recommend that they seek help.
 Online-Therapy.com or TalkSpace.com are great ways to reach out to a licensed therapist and get the help needed.
 Therapy has 100% helped me and I know it can help you.

-8 thoughts on “How Adopting a Pet Has Affected My Mental Health
+8 responses to “How Adopting a Pet Has Affected My Mental Health”

 Leave a Reply